kevlu8/Reddit-to-Google-Drive/README.md

 Run `start.bat` which will open a blank command prompt window inside of the H:\ directory.
 Then, type `get.py` and wait for it to finish downloading and uploading.

 ## How it works
 First, the program uses BDFR to download Reddit posts, which can be images, gifs, videos, or even text!
 Then, it is put into a directory by date **coded by me!!! :)** After that, it is uploaded to Google Drive in a folder named in YYYY-MM-DD format.
-This entire project took around 3 hours to make.
+This entire project took around 3 hours to make the bare minimum of, and a more optimized version is still being developed!